brahmdev/scania-backstage-app/docs/architecture.md

 ## The UI Plugins

 Each plugin is a client-side application that mounts itself on the UI.
 Plugins are written in TypeScript or JavaScript.
 They each live in their own directory in backstage/plugins.
 For example, the source code for the workflow plugin for this task is available at [scania-backstage-app/plugins/workflow](https://github.com/brahmdev/scania-backstage-app/tree/main/plugins/workflow).
-To create a new FE plugin, we can use below commands,
+To create a new FE plugin, we can use the below commands,

 `yarn new --select plugin`

 Please refer to [workflow plugin](https://github.com/brahmdev/scania-backstage-app/blob/main/docs/workflow-plugin.md)

-For detailed, Plugin architecture please refer to this [link](https://backstage.io/docs/overview/architecture-overview#plugin-architecture)
+For details, Plugin architecture please refer to this [link](https://backstage.io/docs/overview/architecture-overview#plugin-architecture)

 ## Databases

-Backstage uses 2 types of database mainly:
+Backstage uses 2 types of databases mainly:

 1. In-memory
 2. Postgres

 ### In-memory Database
-By default, in-memory database is configured for local Backstage development.
+By default, the in-memory database is configured for local Backstage development.
 The configuration for the same looks like below in the `app-config.yaml` or `app-config.local.yaml` file.

 `